marcoleino/eyeDoPy/README.md

 ![](Model/structure.png)

 ### Conversion
 We wrote the code that convert Pytorch model to TorchScript and then we have integrated it inside Android.
-To see how we properly pre-process an image before sending it to the network in TorchScript look at the PreProcess function inside of Classifier in the Android App.

-The network need structure that need transposed shape so we have switched height/width/channel to channel/height/width with a for loop and then we have flatted the array.
+The network need structure that need transposed shape so we have switched height/width/channel to channel/height/width with Numpy transpose function.
+See fromPTtoPTScript.py for more information about.

 ## Application
 We developed an Android Application that use the model converted.
+To see how we properly pre-process an image before sending it to the network in TorchScript look at the PreProcess function inside of Classifier in the Android App, where we make our own transpose algorithm.

 To use the application you can download the code and open it inside Android Studio.